Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/StandardisingStdLib2.rst.txt

         e.g. *!define AzureBatchAI(e_alias, e_label, e_techn, e_descr) AzureEntity(e_alias, e_label, e_techn, e_descr, AZURE_SYMBOL_COLOR, AzureBatchAI, AzureBatchAI)*

-        **Existing macros in existing libraries should be kept, even when a newer keywords arguments mode is added** This ensures backwards compatiblity of PlantUML Stdlib with existing user diagrams.
+        **Existing macros in existing libraries should be kept, even when a newer keywords arguments mode is added** This ensures backwards compatibility of PlantUML Stdlib with existing user diagrams.
     "
     "**Mixed**", "This mix of ordered parameters, with keyword parameters is also possible.